rspilker/jdk-proposal.anyannotation/doc/proposal-full.markdown

 ## Use cases for this feature

 One obvious use case for annotations is generating code.
-If this feature is added to the JDK, its possible to specify a list of annotations that should be put in the generated code.
-For example, an annotation that will generate a POJO with implementations for `equals`, `hashCode`, etcetera:
+If this feature is added to the JDK, it is possible to specify a list of annotations that should be put in the generated code.
+For example, an annotation that will generate a POJO with implementations for `equals`, `hashCode`, et cetera:

 	@GeneratePOJO
 	@AddAnnotations(onClass=@SuppressWarnings("all"))